hebench/frontend/README.md

 ./test_harness --backend_lib_path /path/to/specified/libbackend.so --report_root_path $REPORT_OUTPUT_PATH
 ```

-The Test harness will save the reports and summary of the run to the path specified in `$REPORT_OUTPUT_PATH`.
+The Test Harness will save the reports and summary of the run to the path specified in `$REPORT_OUTPUT_PATH`.

 The API Bridge builds with an included simple backend example.
 Assuming the API Bridge has been built and installed (also in `$INSTALL_LOCATION`) successfully, users may then run as follows: